 It’s not inherently dangerous to have a large newborn, but the chances of complication are higher when carrying and delivering a large baby.
-Some infants with macrosomia have an increased risk for childhood metabolic diseases.
-These risks increase significantly when the newborn weighs more than 9lbs, 15oz.
+Fetal macrosomia also puts the baby at increased risk of health problems after birth.
+These risk factors increase significantly when the newborn birth weight is more than 9lbs, 15oz.

 Signs and Symptoms of Fetal Macrosomia

 At each prenatal visit, your OB-GYN will measure your fundal height.
 This is the length between the pubic bone and the very top of your uterus.
-An abnormally large fundal height could be a sign that the baby is larger than normal.
+An abnormally large fundal height could be a sign that the baby may be larger than normal and maybe macrosomic.

 Causes of Fetal Macrosomia

 There are many cases when the cause of fetal macrosomia is unknown.
-However, some conditions do seem to affect the incidence rate of macrosomia, and some of these factors are more or less under your control.
+However, some conditions do seem to affect the incidence rate of macrosomia, and some of these maternal risk factors are more or less under your control:

-- Diabetes.
-If the mother has diabetes, or develops diabetes while pregnant (gestational diabetes), she is more likely to give birth to a large baby.
+- Maternal diabetes.
+If the mother has diabetes or develops diabetes while pregnant (gestational diabetes), she is more likely to give birth to a large baby.

 - Gaining excessive weight during pregnancy.